-The workshops brought together 375 officers and offered an opportunity to Director of Quality Assurance, Ministry share experiences on implementing Competency-Based Curriculum STEM activities and supporting and monitoring SMASE activities at the County level.
+The workshops brought together 375 officers and offered an opportunity to Director of Quality Assurance, Ministry share experiences on implementing Competency-Based Curriculum STEM activities and supporting and monitoring SMASE activities at the County of Education, Mrs Evelyne Owoko level.
 The workshops also aimed at equipping them with further skills for interpreting curriculum designs for effective monitoring and support at the school level.